This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Coronary intravascular stent placement is also called coronary artery stenting.
 The stent is a small mesh wire that is inserted into an artery to keep it open so blood can flow through it.
 When the stent is expanded, it attaches to the artery wall and keeps the artery open.

-- Intra-aortic balloon pump (IABP) is a catheter that is inserted a blood vessel in your groin.
+- Intra-aortic balloon pump (IABP) is a catheter that is inserted into a blood vessel in your groin.
 It has a balloon on the end that rests just outside of your heart.
 This balloon inflates and deflates in time with your heartbeat.
 An IABP can help increase blood flow through your body, while decreasing how hard your heart has to work.
 It may also help increase blood flow to your heart.
 You will need to stay in bed with your leg straight while you have an IABP.

 - An implanted cardioverter defibrillator (ICD) is a small device that monitors your heart rate and rhythm.
 If your ICD senses that your heart is not beating correctly, it will give it a small electrical shock.
 This helps your heart start beating normally again.